 Paul said: “The man who sows to please his sinful nature will reap destruction.”

 Prayer: Help us, Father, to understand and accept the simple fact that whatever we sow, we will certainly reap.
+Give us pure thoughts and helpful motives.
 In Jesus’ Name, Amen.